kite-sdk/kite-docs/Kite-Dataset-Command-Line-Interface.md

 ### Example

-Print all metadata for the `users` dataset
+Print all metadata for the "users" dataset:

 ```